 FAQs

 Rajgir is well-connected by road and rail.
-The nearest airport is Patna Airport, approximately 100 kilometers away.
+The nearest major airport is in Patna, about 100 kilometers away.
+You can take a train to Rajgir railway station or hire a taxi from nearby cities like Patna or Nalanda.